Last Updated on April 28, 2026

 Glasgow Highlights

 Short on time?
-Here is a quick round up of top attractions for teens.
+Here’s a quick round up of top attractions for teens.

-- Free Attractions: Visit the Riverside Museum of Transport and Travel, Kelvingrove Art Gallery, and Scotland Street School Museum for a cost-free educational experience.
+- Free Attractions: Visit the Riverside Museum of Transport and Travel and Kelvingrove Art Gallery for a cost-free educational experience.

-- Outdoor Activities: Meet the ghosts of Glasgow on a Walking Tour, explore Glasgow Botanic Gardens, or hike in Pollok Country Park.
+- Outdoor Activities: Meet the ghosts of Glasgow on a Walking Tour, discover Glasgow on a bike tour or see Glasgow from a different perspective on a powerboat.

-- Indoor Fun: Enjoy interactive exhibits at Glasgow Science Centre, play retro video games at R-cade, challenge friends and family to indoor mini golf or try an escape room.
+- Indoor Fun: Enjoy interactive exhibits at Glasgow Science Centre, play retro video games at R-cade, challenge friends and family to indoor mini golf or axe throwing, relax at the cat cafe, or try an escape room.

 - Sports and Adventure: Try axe throwing, go karting at Skotkart, or climb at Glasgow Climbing Centre.

-- Budget Option: Take the hop-on-hop-off bus tour to see Glasgow’s landmarks affordably while learning about the city’s history.
+- Budget Option: Take the hop-on-hop-off bus tour to see Glasgow’s landmarks affordably while learning about the city’s history or keep to a budget and grab a bargain at Barras market.

 Glasgow Science Centre